Pain from ulcerative colitis usually occurs in your lower left abdomen. Intensity can vary, with more severe symptoms during flare-ups.

 Other possible UC symptoms include:

 People may sometimes mistake symptoms of food poisoning or food allergies for UC.
-But pain from these conditions is temporary once you’ve stopped exposing yourself to the food that triggers symptoms.
+But the pain from these conditions is temporary and will cease once you’ve processed the food that triggers the symptoms.

 It’s also easy to mistake the symptoms of irritable bowel syndrome (IBS) with those of UC.
-IBS pain can be similar to UC pain, but you usually won’t experience other symptoms like fever, joint pain, or bloody stools.
+IBS pain can be similar to UC pain, but you usually won’t experience other symptoms like:

 UC also has a lot of symptoms in common with Crohn’s disease.